 The influenza vaccine, for example, was first licensed for use in civilians in 1945—and now, doctors recommend all people over six months old get the flu shot each year, ideally as early as the end of October.
 Treatment for the flu is also an option, with antiviral medications like Tamiflu, which can shorten the amount of time you're sick and prevent flu complications like pneumonia.
 But, for Tamiflu to work effectively, it needs to be taken with in the first 48 hours of the onset of symptoms—and most flu cases are so mild they may not even need treatment other than rest and symptom management.

-While scientists are currently working on a coronavirus vaccine, it likely won't be ready in time to combat the current outbreak, Jeremy Brown, MD, director of the Office of Emergency Care Research at the National Institutes of Health and author of Influenza: The Hundred-Year Hunt to Cure the Deadliest Disease in History, previously told Health.
-That's because the entire vaccine process—from early development through human testing—can take a lot of time and cost a lot of money.
+Scientists are currently working on a coronavirus vaccine.
+But as Jeremy Brown, MD, director of the Office of Emergency Care Research at the National Institutes of Health and author of Influenza: The Hundred-Year Hunt to Cure the Deadliest Disease in History, previously told Health, the entire vaccine process—from early development through human testing—can take a lot of time and cost a lot of money.
 Fortunately, in working on a vaccine for the current coronavirus, researchers may discover clues that may help treat or even prevent future outbreaks.

 At this point, the best options for keeping yourself infection-free is following the CDC’s recommendations for all respiratory illnesses.
-That includes washing your hands often with soap and water for at least 20 seconds; not touching your eyes, nose and mouth with unwashed hands; avoiding close contact with people who are sick; staying home when you are sick; and disinfecting frequently touched objects and surfaces.
+That includes washing your hands often with soap and water for at least 20 seconds; not touching your eyes, nose and mouth with unwashed hands; maintaining social distancing; avoiding close contact with people who are sick; staying home when you are sick; wearing a cloth mask, and disinfecting frequently touched objects and surfaces.